sdcote/coyote/CoyoteDF/README.md

 # Overview

-This is a library of tasks for the Coyote Batch toolkit which contributes file transfer capabilities to your batch projects.
+This is a library of tasks for the Coyote DX toolkit which contributes file transfer capabilities to your integrations projects.

 * FTP File Transfer Protocol - via Apache Commons-NET Libraries
 * FTPS File Transfer Protocol Secure - via Apache Commons-NET Libraries